Azure/GPT-RAG/docs/ARCHITECTURE.md

 - **Policy and Role Assignment**: tools for defining and enforcing organizational policies and assigning roles to users and groups.
 They ensure compliance and proper access control within the Azure environment.

+> Note: Front Door and Web Application Firewall (WAF) are not automatically provisioned with the provided Bicep templates.
+They need to be configured manually.

 #### Communication Flow

 This section provides a diagram that depicts the interaction flow among the components within the GPT-RAG architecture in an inbound scenario.